Delaware’s current minimum wage is $9.25. DE Statute 19-902; Delaware Division of Industrial Affairs: Minimum Wage

 Delaware’s minimum wage for tipped employees is $2.23.

 Gratuities are defined as monetary contributions voluntary given to employees by customers for services provided by the employees.
 Customers are free to decide if they will reward the employees for their service and, if so, the amount they will give.
-DE Code 19-902(c)(2) When paid, gratuities are the sole property of the employee directly providing the service and may not be retained by the employer except as required by state of federal law.
-DE Code 19-902(d)(1)
+DE Statute 19-902(c)(2) When paid, gratuities are the sole property of the employee directly providing the service and may not be retained by the employer except as required by state of federal law.
+DE Statute 19-902(d)(1)

 Service charges are not gratuities or tips.
 They are defined as sums of money customers are required to pay for services provided.
 Unlike tips, employers may retain services charges, however, the employer must provide clear and conspicuous notice to customers that it is doing so.
 The notice may be placed in the menu, on a placard, on the front of the bill, or another location that is clear and conspicuous.
 The notice must be clearly printed, stamped, or written in bold type and inform customers that all or part of the service charge are the property of management.
 Text on placards must be 18 points (1/4 inch) or larger.
 The text on all other forms of notice must be 10 points (1/8 inch) or larger.
 If the employer fails to provide proper notice, the service charges become the property of the employees that provided the service.
-DE Code 19-902(c)(4)
+DE Statute 19-902(c)(4)

 Tip pooling and sharing